mothur/mothur.github.io/_wiki/geometric.md

     0.09   0.148807    0.136559    0.117354
     0.10   0.167704    0.139020    0.119468 <---

-In this table the data in the column \"geometric\" are the calculated statistic value, those in column \"geometric\_lci\" are the critical values for α=0.01, and those in column \"geometric\_hci\" are the critical values for α=0.05.
+In this table the data in the column "geometric" are the calculated statistic value, those in column "geometric\_lci" are the critical values for α=0.01, and those in column "geometric\_hci" are the critical values for α=0.05.
 These are the same values that we found above for a cutoff of 0.10.